-- 12.1 To reflect in its policies and practices the mission, ethos and values of Mercy University Hospital. - 12.2 To promote the development of a Clinical Ethics Support Service (CESS) for Mercy University Hospital and pending the development of the CESS to provide a facility to secure the overview of the development of appropriate policies with respect to clinical ethics by the Executive Management Board (EMB) and to provide a referral facility and an information resource with respect to ethical principles for the staff of the Mercy University Hospital; - 12.3 To overview of arrangements within the Mercy University Hospital for ongoing discussion, education and debate relating to ethical matters and in particular to ensure communication of all relevant policies and guidelines to appropriate staff members. - 12.4 To provide or procure such assistance and guidelines as the Board considers appropriate in the development of guidelines and procedures to staff involved in patient care.
+- To reflect in its policies and practices the mission, ethos and values of Mercy University Hospital; - To promote the development of a Clinical Ethics Support Service (CESS) for Mercy University Hospital and pending the development of the CESS to provide a facility to secure the overview of the development of appropriate policies with respect to clinical ethics by the Executive Management Board (EMB) and to provide a referral facility and an information resource with respect to ethical principles for the staff of the Mercy University Hospital; - To overview of arrangements within the Mercy University Hospital for ongoing discussion, education and debate relating to ethical matters and in particular to ensure communication of all relevant policies and guidelines to appropriate staff members; - To provide or procure such assistance and guidelines as the Board considers appropriate in the development of guidelines and procedures to staff involved in patient care.

-- 12.6 To perform any other clinical ethics functions as requested by the Board of Directors. - 12.7 To carry out such other reviews as requested by the Board of Directors.
+- To perform any other clinical ethics functions as requested by the Board of Directors; - To carry out such other reviews as requested by the Board of Directors.

-- 13.1 The Chairman of the Committee shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities. - 13.2 The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed. - 13.3 The Committee shall produce a report to be included in the Mercy University Hospital's annual report about its activities. - 13.4 No decision or recommendation of the Committee shall be valid until approved by the Board of Directors as a whole.
+- The Chairperson of the Committee shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities; - The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed; - The Committee shall produce a report to be included in the Mercy University Hospital's annual report about its activities; - No decision or recommendation of the Committee shall be valid until approved by the Board of Directors as a whole.

-- 14.1 Review its performance and Terms of Reference, as required to ensure it is operating at maximum effectiveness, and recommend to the Board any changes it considers necessary for approval; and - 14.2 have access to sufficient resources in order to carry out its duties.
+- review its performance and Terms of Reference, as required to ensure it is operating at maximum effectiveness, and recommend to the Board any changes it considers necessary for approval; and - have access to sufficient resources in order to carry out its duties.

-Clinical Oversight Committee
+Appendix 4 Clinical Oversight Committee